 Now if you are a senior company, and you have a well-established product, the LTD will be the demise of it.
 You don’t need to cheapen a working software with that kind of discounts and deals.
 Remember that you get a short period of sales and a large period of support requests.

 The third case is if you are putting a product out of the market and you want to squeeze every dollar you can out of it, and when the LTD is over, you drop the product and the support for it, decommissioning all about it.
 These might not be the most ethical thing to do and can have very bad consequences for your company’s image, but it is still a thing you can do.

-Although ThemeKraft is a well know and well-established plugin company, and with renown in the WordPress community, we are taking our chances with a LTD. We are launching a new product with a lot of new functionalities; All In One Invite Codes WordPress plugin.
-Right now, the stand-alone version is for free, but there is a lot of paid addons.
+Although ThemeKraft is a well know and well-established plugin company, and with renown in the WordPress community, we are taking our chances with a lifetime deal.
+We are launching a new product with a lot of new functionalities.
+All In One Invite Codes WordPress plugin.
+Right now, the stand-alone version is free, but there are a lot of paid add-ons.
 For a very know LTD web, AppSumo.com, we are creating the All In One Invite Codes Bundle, and because it’s a plugin with constantly new features and addons we want to try and see how well can we do in this environment.
 Soon we’ll be making a marketing campaign, along with the advertisement AppSummo does inside the marketplace to lunch the bundle in force.
 We recommend you to give it a try, they have a 70% discount on almost every LTD and a 60 days refund policy.
 As we said before, for the customers is heaven.